sherlifelix/blog/_posts/2019-06-17-top-4-animals-that-you-did-not-know-can-fly.md

 description: >-
   We all know that birds and certain insects are blessed with the ability to fly.
 Their ...
+keywords: >-
-keywords: 'Animals that fly , Flying Animals , Top animals that surprisingly fly '
+  Animals that fly , Flying Animals , Top animals that surprisingly fly, Top animals that can surprise you with their ability to fly, Animals that can fly but not supposed to, can a snake fly, how did the squirrel manage to fly, Did i just see a fish fly
 main: main
 ---